DynamoRIO

 Separately-Built Tools

-drcachesim drmemtrace analysis tool framework allows to load non-predefined separately-built external tools.
-This tool can be loaded by drcachesim using the -simulator_type option.
+The drmemtrace analysis tool framework allows loading non-predefined separately-built external tools.
+Such tools can be loaded by drmemtrace using the -tool option.

 External tool package